5 Of The Best Folding Saws for Your Money

 The most important thing to consider when choosing a folding saw is how you will use it.

-It is pointless to get a 10” folding saw (no matter how good of quality) if you need something to carry while hiking.
+Getting a 10″ folding saw (no matter how good of quality) is pointless if you need something to carry while hiking.

 Likewise, you won’t want a small, lightweight folding saw if you need to cut large branches, such as when building a bushcraft cabin!